On 25 April 1995, Gedhun Choekyi Nyima turned six years old. Barely a month later, he became the world’s youngest political prisoner.

 In February 1998, American clerics visiting Tibet were told that Gedhun was in Beijing, but in March 1998, the vice governor of Tibetan Autonomous Region Yang Chuantang told Austrian delegates that he was actually living in Lhari - the place of his birth.
 In April 1998, a third location was put forward when a British journalist was told that Gedhun was studying, possibly in Gansu Province.

 In May 2016, Free Tibet confronted the Chinese Ambassador to the UK during a talk and he was asked directly about Gedhun Choekyi Nyima.
 He responded only that he was safe and "is just [an] ordinary boy”.

 The Chinese government still refuses to reveal Gedhun's whereabouts or respond to requests from the United Nations and Western governments to check on his wellbeing.

 On 25 April, Free Tibet and Students for a Free Tibet marked the Panchen Lama’s birthday by launching a worldwide effort to challenge Beijing to reveal his location and provide proof to the world that he is safe.
-Throughout April and May, we want to flood the Chinese authorities with cards from around the world, celebrating the Panchen Lama’s birthday and requesting that the Chinese authorities reveal where he is.
+Since then, we have been flooding the Chinese authorities with cards from around the world, celebrating the Panchen Lama’s birthday and requesting that the Chinese authorities reveal where he is.
 We need to generate enough international pressure to force Beijing to respond.